photoprism/photoprism-docs/docs/developer-guide/index.md

 Issues labeled [help wanted](https://github.com/photoprism/photoprism/labels/help%20wanted) /
 [easy](https://github.com/photoprism/photoprism/labels/easy) can be good (first) contributions.
-The Developer Guide contains all information necessary to get you started.

 Our [step-by-step guide](pull-requests.md) explains how to submit new features, bugfixes and documentation.